-During next years' 2020 Reporting Period, shale extraction is proposed to continue within the existing quarry pit in accordance with the MOP.
-As such, there are no proposed land disturbance activities that will require rehabilitation to be undertaken in 2020 Reporting Period.
+During next years' 2023 Reporting Period, shale extraction is proposed to continue within the existing quarry pit and eventually utilise the new extraction area to the west of the pit in accordance with the MOP.
+The site will undertaking seeding of the southern bund wall and improve top soil storage and management.

-Environmental inspections and audits will be conducted during the 2020 Reporting Period and the findings will be included in the next annual Environmental and Rehabilitation Compliance Report.
+Environmental inspections and audits will be conducted during the 2023 Reporting Period and any applicable findings will be included in the next annual Environmental and Rehabilitation Compliance Report.